datarobot-community/custom-models/Custom Model Examples/Readmissions/README.md

 This folder includes various examples of custom models using the well known  `Hospital Readmissions` dataset.
 There are three examples (Level 1 - 3) with each level presenting a more complicated example of custom model than the one previously to it.

+Make sure you use "Python Keras-Drop in" environment from the UI if you do not use the DRUM package to verify the model integrity locally.

 ## Important Links

 For more information on how to use DRUM to test and deploy your custom models, follow the [link](https://github.com/datarobot-community/mlops-examples/tree/master/MLOps%20DRUM)